 Although these results may be attributed to overfitting, the result over the CIFAR-10 training set also represents a similar trend.
-So an important takeaway from CIFAR-10 results in Table \ref{tab:cifar:robustbech:pgd} is that the variations around the mean value of representation can be considered as a capacity provided by the model for the attackers while its utilization is limited.
-MeanSparse requires one pass over CIFAR-10 training set to calculate the statistics.
+So an important takeaway from CIFAR-10 results in Table \ref{tab:cifar:robustbech:pgd} is that the variations around the mean value of representation can be considered as a capacity provided by the model for the attackers while its utilization is limited. \sys requires one pass over CIFAR-10 training set to calculate the statistics.
 The time for this pass is 102 seconds and 95 seconds for the RaWideResNet and WideResNet architectures, respectively.
-The increase in \apgdce evaluation time after MeanSparse integration is negligible, with only a $2\%$ increase in time.
+The increase in \apgdce evaluation time after \sys integration is negligible, with only a $2\%$ increase in time.

 If this capacity is controlled suitably, then the robustness of the model will be increased (model capacity for attacker will be decreased) while model utilization will be unchanged.
 So by increasing $\alpha$ from zero, we decrease the attacker capacity while user utilization is unchanged.
 By increasing $\alpha$ to larger values, we start to decrease user utilization, too.
 Although there is no rigid margin between these two cases, one can find suitable $\alpha$ values that limit the attacker side while user utilization is unchanged.